Tom-Doyle-CyberSecurity/Project-2-OWASP-Top-10/README.md

-# Project-2-webapp-pentest-secure-coding
+# DevSecOps Security Lab for OWASP Top 10 Detection
-Automated DevSecOps Security Lab for OWASP Top 10 Detection, Enforcement, and CI/CD Policy Integration
+Automation, enforcement, and CI/CD Policy Integration

 This project is an automated **DevSecOps security lab** that simulates a secure development lifecylce.
 It integrates:
 - **OWASP Top 10 vulnerability scanning**